 Feedback on fact checks

 YouTube doesn’t endorse or create any of the fact checks that are shown in information panels on YouTube.
 If you disagree with info in a particular fact check article, please contact the website owner that published it.
-If you see a fact check that violates our community guidelines, you can send us feedback.
+If you see a fact check that violates our Community Guidelines, send us feedback.

 Who publishes fact checks